First published: 21 May 2021

 Background on Identity Cards in Europe

 We focus here on identity cards in Europe, and specifically on the European Economic Area (EEA, namely EU plus Iceland, Liechtenstein, and Norway), since these all follow EU standards.
 Identity cards are considered travel documents, and they have a standardised lay-out, similarly to passports.
 But contrary to passports, the EU did not enforce usage of the ICAO 9303 standard for identity cards until 2019.
-As a result, in 2019 there were 86 different versions of identity cards in circulation in EU, and some countries were still issuing quite unsecure identity cards.
+As a result, in 2019 there were 86 different versions of identity cards in circulation in the EU, and some countries were still issuing quite unsecure identity cards.
 To illustrate this latter point, the UK decided to no longer accept EU identity cards as of 1 October 2021 because of concerns with fake European identity cards.
 Please note the UK does not differentiate between secure identity cards with an ICAO 9303 NFC chip and unsecure identity cards, meaning this non-acceptance applies to all EU identity cards, chipped or otherwise.

 In August 2019 the EU decided to strengthen and standardise security features for identity cards from the different member states.
 Regulation (EU) 2019/1157 stipulates that all member states must follow the ICAO 9303 standards when issuing identity cards including an NFC chip with a face image inside.